Human - [Long Pig, People, Homo sapiens]

 General & History

 Eating humans, called "cannibalism", has generally been associated with religious ritual or extreme hunger.
-In either case culinary considerations are rather secondary.
+In either case, culinary considerations are rather secondary.
 False accusations of cannibalism have been common throughout history as a means of de-humanizing some population that was not liked or to justify exploiting or destroying that population.
-Even reports of ritual cannibalism by the Aztecs are highly questionable.
+Even reports of ritual cannibalism by the Aztecs are now seriously in question.

-The only reasonably reliable report I know of as to taste and texture of human is that of New York Times reporter William Seabrook.
-He reported it was very much like veal, a little tougher, a little stringier and with a somewhat more mature flavor (slightly closer to beef than commercial veal is).
+The only reasonably authortative report I know of as to taste and texture of human is that of New York Times reporter William Seabrook.
+He reported it was very much like veal, a little tougher, a little stringier and with a somewhat more mature flavor.
+His description sounds a lot like the new "free range" veal popular with the chef set, and, if his description is reliable, that should be an acceptable substitute in any recipe calling for human.
+Others, though, say it's more like pork, and the structure of the meat is reported by scientists to be similar to that of pork, so take your pick.

 Health Considerations